CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

 ### Task 4.1: Data Visualization

-1. Click on **+Code** to open the new cell and type the below comments to perform the basic operations on dataset.
+1. Click on **+ Code** to open the new cell and type the below comments to perform the basic operations on dataset.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.

    ```
    # Perform univariate analysis on the dataset and plot the graphs